Hustlers (film): Plot

-In 2014, Elizabeth, a journalist, is working on a story involving former New York City-based stripper Dorothy, known as Destiny, and Destiny's former friend and mentor, Ramona Vega.
+In 2014, former New York City-based stripper Dorothy is invited for an interview with Elizabeth, a journalist working on a story involving Dorothy's former friend and mentor, Ramona Vega.

-Seven years prior, Destiny is working at Moves, a strip club, to support her grandmother, but is barely getting by.
-Mesmerized by Ramona's performance and the money she earns, Destiny strikes up a conversation.
+Seven years prior, Dorothy, known by her stripper name as Destiny, is working at Moves, a strip club, to support her grandmother, but is barely getting by.
+Mesmerized by Ramona's performance and the tips she earns, Destiny meets her on the roof of the club.
 Ramona agrees to take Destiny under her wing, and the two form a formidable team.
-Destiny enjoys newfound wealth and a deep friendship with Ramona.
-A year later, the financial crisis of 2007–2008 strikes, and both women find themselves out of a job and lose touch.
-During this period, Destiny becomes a struggling single parent who has difficulty finding a job.
+Destiny enjoys newfound wealth and friendship with Ramona.
+A year later, during the 2008 financial crisis, both women find themselves short of cash.
+Destiny becomes pregnant.
+She kicks her boyfriend out of the house shortly after their daughter's birth, and she is unable to find a new job.

-With no other options, Destiny returns to dancing.
-However, Moves has changed: the financial crisis has impacted the number of customers, and the club is primarily staffed by dancers from Russia regularly willing to perform sex acts for money, a line Destiny crosses in a moment of desperation.
-She reconnects with Ramona, who introduces her to her new hustle.
-Along with her two protegées, Mercedes and Annabelle, Ramona targets rich men at bars.
-The women pretend to drink with each target while secretly lacing the men's drinks with a ketamine/MDMA mix; once inebriated, they are escorted to Moves where the crew has negotiated a set cut rate that they receive based on how much they are able to charge on their targets' credit card.
+With no other options, Destiny moves back into her grandmother's place with her daughter.
+Moves has changed: the crisis has impacted their business, and the club is primarily staffed by immigrant women willing to perform sex acts for money, a line Destiny is unwilling to cross, but she does in a moment of desperation.
+She reconnects with Ramona, who introduces her to a new scheme.
+Along with her two protégées, Mercedes and Annabelle, Ramona targets rich men at bars, gets them drunk, and then escorts them to Moves where the girls steal their credit card numbers and charge them to their limit.
+Destiny joins in, and learns that Ramona uses a mix of ketamine and MDMA to impair judgment and cause memory loss in their targets, a tactic deemed worthwhile since their victims will rarely admit to being robbed by strippers.